vanshika230/vanshika230/README.md

 -->

 Coding and web designing has always fascinated me and I look forward to learning skills along with all tech enthusiasts.
-Currently practicing Front-end development using HTML, CSS, Javascript and Jquery .
-Looking forward to learn React.
-Working on my Data Structures and Algorithms skill in Java.

 🔭 I’m currently working on Excel Clone using HTML, CSS, Javascript and Jquery, Web Scraping Projects using Node.js, Sorting visualizer with HTML,CSS,Javascript and knowledge of sorting algorithms.

  🌱 I’m currently learning Javascript, Jquery on the go with projects along with practicing my Data Structure and algorithm skills with Java.

  👯 I’m looking to collaborate on Front-end projects to expand knowledge about web development.

  📫 How to reach me:
  Linkedin :-  https://www.linkedin.com/in/vanshika-mishra2308/
  Email - vanshikamishra953@gmail.com